Blood glucose monitoring

 Blood Glucose Monitoring Technique

 Self-monitoring of blood glucose shouldn’t be painful.
 If it does hurt, there may be a simple solution.

 The tool that pricks your finger to obtain the drop of blood is called a lancet.
 The depth of the lancet can be varied, and technique is important.
 It’s a good idea to get support from a diabetes educator for help on how to use your monitor.

 If the depth and technique are OK, the pain may be due to not changing the lancet often enough.
 The manufacturers recommend changing the lancet every time it is used because it gets blunt with use (and so might hurt more).
 It is also important that you wash and dry your fingers before pricking to make sure you don’t have anything on your hands that could affect your result.

 The Australian Government has established the National Diabetes Services Scheme (NDSS) to support people living with and caring for people living with diabetes.
 This scheme also includes subsidies for the cost of blood glucose test strips and offers free needles and syringes to people who use insulin.

 After initial registration, people living with diabetes will have access to subsidised glucose test strips for one year.
 If needed, your doctor or diabetes educator can apply for an additional six months’ access.
 People using insulin therapy (type 1 and type 2) will have ongoing, lifetime access to subsidised glucose test strips.

-If you’re an Australian citizen or permanent resident and have been diagnosed with diabetes, you are eligible for enrolment in the NDSS.
+If you’re an Australian citizen or permanent resident and have been diagnosed with diabetes, you are eligible for enrollment in the NDSS.
 The registration form must be signed by a doctor or credentialed diabetes educator.
 Registration with the NDSS is free and lifelong.
-For more NDSS information, including registration forms, click here.
+Find out more about NDSS, including registration forms.